akshaybabloo/Ruby-on-rails-4-notes/README.md

 ```Ruby
 Subject.where(:visible => true)
 ```
 This will be looking out for all subjects who's visibility is true.
-This will return ActiveRelation method which can be daisy chained with others.
+This will return ActiveRelation method which can be daisy-chained with others.

 For example